deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 But somehow, in the middle of all that, Kovač woke up to find a rose on her desk laid across a small sheet of thick magnolia paper that had been folded once and labeled “Marty”.
 She had to blink at it for several seconds before she remembered the date.

-It wasn’t a long letter and it wasn’t signed, but it didn’t need to be---she recognized the blocky, amateurish handwriting immediately.
+It wasn’t a long letter and it wasn’t signed, but it didn’t need to be___she recognized the blocky, amateurish handwriting immediately.

 *”The silliest woman can manage a clever man; but it needs a very clever woman to manage a fool.”-Rudyard Kipling*